 Dublin Bus connects most parts of the city through a network of over 100 routes.
 Go-Ahead Ireland, Dublin’s newest bus company, operates more than 20 routes around the city too.
-You’ll find a handy map of key city centre bus routes here.
+Here is a handy map of key city centre bus routes.

 Or, if you’re wondering how to reach the airport, you’ll find all the details in our guide on travelling to Dublin.

 Dublin Bus services usually start at around 5.30am and end at 11.30pm.
 However, some 24 hour bus routes are being trialed and some Nite Link services are on offer too.
 You can download the Transport for Ireland app or check out the website to plan a journey or see real-time arrivals at your nearest stop.

 It’s also worth noting that Bus Éireann and a variety of private coach services connect the city with the rest of the country.

 The DART is Dublin’s electric train system.
 It runs along the coast from Malahide and Howth in the north to Greystones in the south.
 On the way, it travels through the heart of Dublin passing above the congestion and traffic jams of the city centre.